nfarima/extended-recycler-adapter/README.md

 #### 2.1.a
 **viewFactory(ViewFactory<VIEW> viewFactory)**

     sets the method (functional interface) that takes no arguments and is responsible for creating and returning the view that will be used as an item.
-Alternatively, the viewResource(id) method can be use, it will create an inflate factory for you
+Alternatively, the viewResource(id) method can be used, it will create an inflate factory for you

 #### 2.1.b
 **bind(Bind<VIEW, MODEL> bind)**: